gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-09/index.md

 - A new variable, `sns_topic_already_exists`, is now required for the `aws-config` module.
 This addresses an issue with using `sns_topic_arn`.
-If the SNS topic was created in Terraform and the ARN was passed in via interpolation, the module would crash because Terraform can't resolve the count at plan time.
+If the SNS topic was created in Terraform and the ARN was passed in via interpolation, the module would crash because Terraform can&apos;t resolve the count at plan time.
 We work around this limitation by instead using a boolean value which can be hard coded to `true` or `false` and thus does not hit this limitation.
 - Updated the IAM role in `aws-config` to account for a policy change made by AWS.
 - Updated the `iam-admin` group test to use a unique name to avoid conflicts